How is the WooCommerce customer data stored in the database

 WordPress user data

-If you have the “Guest checkout” option disabled in WooCommerce, there will be a WordPress user created for each customer.
+If you have the “Guest checkout” option disabled in WooCommerce, a WordPress user will be created for each customer.
 In this case, WooCommerce will use the WordPress user tables to store the customer information:

 • wp_users – this table will contain the general user information, such as email address and date registered

 • wp_usermeta – preferred billing/shipping information.
-Basically, WooCommerce saves the order billing/shipping information as user meta.
-In this way, this information will be available for the future orders and a faster checkout process.
+WooCommerce saves the order billing/shipping information as user meta.
+In this way, this information will be available for future orders and a faster checkout process.

 WooCommerce order data linked to user ID

 This is how WooCommerce links orders to users.
-When an order is made by a guest customer, this field’s value would be set to 0.
+When a guest customer makes an order, this field’s value would be set to 0.
 Otherwise, it would contain the ID of the WordPress user, which in this case is 11.

 Query WooCommerce personal data

-Most of the customer information is however stored in the wp_usermeta table.
+However, most of the customer information is stored in the wp_usermeta table.
 If we query the user meta table to show us all the results for the selected user:

-we’ll find that many of the fields that were present for the order in the wp_postmeta table, are also saved for the user.
+We’ll find that many of the fields present for the order in the wp_postmeta table are also saved for the user.
 This includes all of the billing and shipping information:

 Load WooCommerce customer data from user meta

-As you may notice, the user field keys are the same as the order field keys, with the only difference that they are not prepended by an underscore.
+As you may notice, the user field keys are the same as the order field keys, with the only difference being that an underscore does not prepend them.
 For example, the meta key for the customer’s first name in the order will be _billing_first_name while the user meta key will be billing_first_name.

-The following graphic illustrates how all this customer data is connected in the database:
+The following graphic illustrates how all this customer data is connected to the database:

 WooCommerce registered customer database